swift-server/swift-aws-lambda-runtime/Examples/HelloJSON/README.md

 This is a simple example of an AWS Lambda function that takes a JSON structure as input parameter and returns a JSON structure as response.

+The runtime takes care of decoding the input and encoding the output.

 ## Code

 The code defines a `HelloRequest` and `HelloResponse` data structure to represent the input and outpout payload.
 These structures are typically shared with a client project, such as an iOS application.